|

 them with suspicion.
 Earth gensai are a notable exception and are

-Shield dwarves commonly employ equipment such as armor lubricant,
+commonly welcomed in dwarven delves across the North.
+Shield Dwarf Equipment Shield dwarves commonly employ equipment such as armor lubricant,

+mobile braces, rope climbers, thunderstones, and sunrods.
 Arms and Armorer Shield dwarves favor a wide range of weapons,

 including battleaxes, crossbows, gauntlets, handaxes, heavy picks, light